SteveMuiyuro/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-void rev_string(char *s) is a function that reverses a string. void puts2(char *str) is a function that prints every other character of a string, starting with the first character, followed by a new line. void puts_half(char *str) is a function that prints half of a string, followed by a new line.
+void rev_string(char *s) is a function that reverses a string. void puts2(char *str) is a function that prints every other character of a string, starting with the first character, followed by a new line. void puts_half(char *str) is a function that prints half of a string, followed by a new line. void print_array(int *a, int n) is a function that prints n elements of an array of integers, followed by a new line.